aiyer04/portfolio/README.md

-  # Software Engineer Portfolio (Community)
+  # Technical Portfolio

-  This is a code bundle for Software Engineer Portfolio (Community).
  The original project is available at https://www.figma.com/design/62gWRlMhOsjwiCE67KcqqV/Software-Engineer-Portfolio--Community-.

   ## Running the code